Population growth in Africa is increasing human wildlife conflict and threatening wildlife habitat.

 Essential to maintaining populations of rhinos and other key wildlife species are protected and well managed wild landscapes.
-Helping Rhinos is teaming up with other NGOs and landowners and investing in specially selected Wildlife Conservation Sites across Africa with a specific remit and purpose, to protect the unspoilt natural habitat and indigenous wildlife of the area and safeguard it for future generations.
-By Agreement, the natural environment of each site will be managed and held sacrosanct for wildlife, protected in perpetuity.
+Helping Rhinos is teaming up with other NGOs and landowners and investing in specially selected Wildlife Conservation Sites across Africa.
+The specific remit and purpose is to protect the unspoilt natural habitat and indigenous wildlife areas renowned for their natural beauty and to safeguard them for future generations.
+Through partnership, the natural environment of each site will be held sacrosanct for wildlife, protected in perpetuity.
 Helping Rhinos will ensure each Wildlife Conservation Site is: